 In the Boss chorus lineup, digital chorus pedals typically offer more control and versatility, like the MD-200 and the CE-5 Ensemble.
 The analog side of the Boss lineup tends to provide less control but have a superior, more organic tone and sound quality.

+Some guitar players prefer analog pedals exclusively, but that's entirely a matter of subjective taste and preference.
 Listen to the demos we've highlighted and balance things out with your budget and whether you're looking for tone quality or versatility.

 Which one is the best value?